This feature is currently provided as a beta release.

 The new analysis identifies root-cause candidates on group level to explain the overall situation, such as a set of outliers within a large cluster of service instances.

 While the problem details screen just shows a quick summary of the top contributors, a click on the Analyze findings button opens a detailed analysis view.

 The root-cause analysis view is capable of charting all affected service instances in a combined chart along with all the identified abnormal metrics.

-This drilldown view is organized to show an identified root-cause as a grouped vertical stack, meaning the top layer always shows service findings followed by process group findings and finally all host and infrastructure findings.
+This drill-down view is organized to show an identified root cause as a grouped vertical stack, which means that the top layer always shows service findings followed by the process group findings and finally all host and infrastructure findings.

-As shown within the screenshot below, each vertical stack layer is shown as a tile containing all the metrics where abnormal behavior was detected.
-If more than one service instance, process group instances or docker images are affected, the metric chart automatically groups those instances into a combined chart that shows all metric findings on the vertical stack, as shown below:
+As shown in the following screen, each vertical stack layer is shown as a tile containing all the metrics where abnormal behavior is detected.
+If more than one service instance, process group instances, or docker images are affected, the metric chart automatically groups those instances into a combined chart that shows all metric findings on the vertical stack, as shown below:

 By introducing the next generation of the Dynatrace AI engine, we've further improved the strengths of the existing automated root-cause detection.
 Well-proven aspects such as business impact analysis as well as the PurePath-based analysis of single incidences are unchanged while improvements such as metric anomaly detection, custom events, and custom metrics have been seamlessly integrated.
 Overall, these improvements have pushed the boundaries of automatic AI based root-cause analysis into the future and have opened up Dynatrace as a platform for third-party integrations.